pzaino/risc-os-corelib/docs/safe_str.md

 ---

-For more details about libOS, refer to the [libOS API documentation](./README.md).
+For more details about CoreLib, refer to the [CoreLib API documentation](./README.md).